-Throughout history, cementing materials have played a vital role.
-They were used widely in the ancient world.
-The Egyptians used calcined gypsum as a cement.
-The Greeks and Romans used lime made by heating limestone and added sand to make mortar, with coarser stones for concrete.
+Throughout history, cementing materials have played a vital role and were used widely in the ancient world.
+The Egyptians used calcined gypsum as a cement and the Greeks and Romans used lime made by heating limestone and added sand to make mortar, with coarser stones for concrete.

 The Romans found that a cement could be made which set under water and this was used for the construction of harbours.
-The cement was made by adding crushed volcanic ash to lime and was later called a "pozzolanic" cement, named after the village of Pozzuoli near Vesuvius.
+This cement was made by adding crushed volcanic ash to lime and was later called a "pozzolanic" cement, named after the village of Pozzuoli near Vesuvius.

 In places where volcanic ash was scarce, such as Britain, crushed brick or tile was used instead.
 The Romans were therefore probably the first to manipulate systematically the properties of cementitious materials for specific applications and situations.

 Marcus Vitruvius Pollio, a Roman architect and engineer in the 1st century BCE wrote his "Ten books of Architecture" - a revealing historical insight into ancient technology.
 Writing about concrete floors, for example:

 "First I shall begin with the concrete flooring, which is the most important of the polished finishings, observing that great pains and the utmost precaution must be taken to ensure its durability".